yairEO/javascript-interview-questions/react-interview-questions.md

 # Open questions:

-1. I have a `Tabs` React component and I would like to create a variant of it with additional functionality. this requires about extra ~40 lines of code.
+1. I have a `Tabs` React component and I would like to create a variant of it with additional functionality.<br>
+this requires about extra ~40 lines of code.

-Which of the below strategies would be best and why?
+#### Which of the below strategies would be best and why?

 1. Add a new dedicated prop when true the component will use that extra code, which might add complexity to the original Tabs component
 2. Use HOC wrapper to enhance the current component